bastihaase/Insight18b-SparkSQL-Array/README.md

 ## Internal modifications

-I added internal functions in SparkSQL to compute intersections of arrays.
+I added internal functions in SparkSQL to compute intersections and exclusions of arrays.
 Example:
+If col1 and col2 contain arrays of the same type, then

     SELECT ARRAY_INTERSECT(col1, col2) FROM TABLE

-if col1 and col2 contain arrays of the same type.
+will return a column of arrays that contain the common elements of the input arrays.
 Thorough unit testing is provided and specific methods for arrays of type int, byte and long are included to improve performance.

-Based on modifications and suggestions given in [Kiszk' Spark.](https://github.com/kiszk/spark)
+Most of my additions are part of the catalyst module of SparkSQL.
+Essentially, catalyst decomposes SparkSQL statements as trees, optimizes the execution plan and ultimately produces JVM bytecode.

+My modifications are based on the branch of [Kiszk' Spark.](https://github.com/kiszk/spark).

 ## Use-case